The University offers staff a range of courses and resources to help improve your mental and physical wellbeing at work and in life.

 Staff Social is all about getting you connected with the University community – its events, clubs, people and places

-The Staff Counselling service offer individual counselling appointments and groups sessions on mindfulness.
+The Staff Counselling Service offers individual counselling appointments and group sessions on mindfulness.

 Find out how we aim to make working life at the University productive, rewarding, enjoyable and healthy.
 Visit the PositiveWorking@Bristol web pages